 Tram number 21 was chugging slowly towards the Wysockiego terminus.
 Andrzej Zaleski was one of the last passengers.
-Those few, travelling at that time of the day, got out near railway workshops.
-Now in the car remained only old auntie, going most likely to one of the small Ustronie cottages, and an ancient conductor.
+Those few, travelling at that time of the day, got out near the railway workshops.
+Now in the car remained only an old auntie, going most likely to one of the small Ustronie cottages, and an ancient conductor.

-The morning post brought a short note from Michał.
+The morning post had brought a short note from Michał.
 “Please do come to my school.
 I have encountered a very strange problem, the type that requires your skills.
 I won’t manage myself.
 Yours, Michał”.

-After the war he re-joined the police force.
+Of course after the war he re-joined the police force.
 It was his destiny.
 He loved working at the police and was a very good detective indeed.

 As a result, they were neither seeing each other often nor talking much.
 Andrzej spent time at his apartment in Ząbkowska, alone with his wife Anisa and two cats.
 Bored to death.
 Feeling lonely and useless.
 So, the son’s letter brought him joy and some bitterness too.
 They need him.
 That’s good news.
 But Michał remembers him only when he can’t cope by himself.
 Andrzej tried to steer away from any police matters.
-We have the state, the administration, the police is to keep the law and order.
+We have the state, the administration, the police are there to keep the law and order.
 Civilians should mind their business.
 Obey the rules.

 The old school caretaker recognised him immediately.

 – Good morning chief inspector, have you come to see the director?

 – Good morning Wojciech.
 I am not a chief inspector anymore.
 Plain old pensioner, same as you. – Andrzej whisked away the drops that collected on his moustache.
 He sported a popular Piłsudski-like look.
 Already in 1916 he had shaved away the old Imperial-style sideburns.